danidiaz/really-small-backpack-example/lesson5-abstract-typeclasses/README.md

 haven't written an abstract typeclass which will be given a concrete "implementation" later.)

-A motivating example: imagine that we want to abstract over a `Map` container using Backpack.
+A motivating example: imagine that in the module `Lesson5` we want to abstract over a `Map` container using Backpack.
-Sometimes we will want an [ordered map](http://hackage.haskell.org/package/containers-0.6.2.1/docs/Data-Map-Strict.html), sometimes a [hash map](http://hackage.haskell.org/package/unordered-containers-0.2.10.0/docs/Data-HashMap-Strict.html).
+Sometimes we'll want an [ordered map](http://hackage.haskell.org/package/containers-0.6.2.1/docs/Data-Map-Strict.html), sometimes a [hash map](http://hackage.haskell.org/package/unordered-containers-0.2.10.0/docs/Data-HashMap-Strict.html).